pragma-/pbot/doc/VirtualMachine.md

 Switch back to an available terminal on the physical host machine.
 Enter the following command to save a snapshot of the virtual machine waiting for incoming commands.

+* Before doing this step, ensure all commands are cached by executing them at least once.
+For example, the `gcc` and `gdb` commands take a long time to load into memory.
+The initial execution may take a several long seconds to complete.
+Once completed, the command will be cached.
+Future invocations will execute significantly quicker.

     host$ virsh snapshot-create-as pbot-vm 1

 This will create a snapshot file `vm.1` next to the `vm.qcow2` disk file.
 If the virtual machine